ahamlinman/peribot/README.md

 resources available on the [Peribot wiki](https://github.com/ahamlinman/peribot/wiki), including the [Zero to Peribot](https://github.com/ahamlinman/peribot/wiki/Zero-to-Peribot) tutorial (which is designed to help you set up a basic bot with Peribot).

-I plan on creating additional guides in the future.
-Stay tuned!
+Additional guides may be created in the future.

 ## Contributing